 Yes!
 It exports using the Protel family of file extensions (.gtl, .gbl, .gko, .txt).
-For more information, see our Gerber Files page.
+For more information, see our Gerber files guide.

 What are some resources if I want to learn more?

 Try adding a smaller tool to your imported plan file.
-The holes in your board might be too small to accommodate the tool you have selected.
+The holes in your board might be too small to accommodate the tool you've selected.

-For example, if you have chosen a 1/32" end mill, but the holes and some traces aren’t rendered with toolpaths, you might try adding a 1/64" end mill.
+For example, if you've chosen a 1/32" end mill, but the holes and some traces aren’t rendered with toolpaths, you might try adding a 1/64" end mill.
 If the holes render, the machine will cut them.
-If not, you might need to get a smaller tool, or go back into Eagle and adjust drill sizes (luckily, as you save your .brd, the refresh button in the imported plan file window in the software will allow you to update the file with out re-importing it).
+If not, you might need to get a smaller tool or go back into EAGLE and adjust drill sizes.
+Luckily, as you save your .brd, the refresh button in the software's imported plan file window will allow you to update the file with out re-importing it.

 The .brd file is missing the dimension layer, which tells the software the shape and size of your board’s outline.
 In EAGLE, you need to draw a closed shape around your circuits using the Wire tool, and it needs to be on Layer 20, which is the Dimension layer.